Star Wars is just one of those perfect examples of classic storytelling.

 … and last, but not least, my favorite software for dramatic writing:

 One more thing.
-As I’m writing this, we’re expecting a baby boy and my wife, Lisah is currently FIVE days past her due date.
-If all goes well (and I think it will!), I hope to have many years of storytelling in front of me.
+As I’m writing this, we’re expecting a baby boy and my wife is currently five days past her due date.
+If all goes well (and I think it will!) — I hope to have many years of storytelling in front of me.

 May the Force be with all of us!